shlok-shah/collaby-frontend/README.md

 ## Contribution

-This project was solely developed by [Your Name], responsible for:
+This project was solely developed by me (Shlok), responsible for:

 -   Setting up the entire React environment.
 -   Integrating Socket.io for real-time chat and word editing.